Lucas Scott: Reception

-Lucas has been popular among teenagers and young adults, especially among female fans of the series.
+Lucas has been popular among teenagers and young adults, especially among female fans of the series, not only for his skill at basketball but for his romantic aspirations.
 His love life has been heavily debated among viewers.
-Don Williams of BuddyTV stated, "If you're a huge fan of One Tree Hill, chances are you've had a debate at some point about who Lucas Scott should ultimately settle down with."
-He added that the shipping fandom can be "an extremely rabid bunch" and there were fans who wanted Lucas with Peyton, while others wanted him with Brooke or Lindsey.
-MTV described Lucas and Peyton as the generation's Joey and Pacey, "the overly dramatic couple you could not help but root for," and the two emerged as one of the show's supercouples.
-Their departure received significant media attention and was picked as one of the "12 most essential episodes of One Tree Hill" in 2009 by fans at starnewsonline.com.
+Don Williams of BuddyTV stated, "If you're a huge fan of One Tree Hill, chances are you've had a debate at some point about who Lucas Scott should ultimately settle down with".
+He added that the shipping fandom can be "an extremely rabid bunch" as lots of fans rooted for Lucas and Peyton from the beginning, while others hoped that he would end up with Brooke instead, but eventually Peyton turned out to be the one for him, as planned from the get-go: in fact, Mark Schwahn, the series' showrunner, confirmed that the two were always supposed to be the endgame couple, describing their love story as a soulmate/meant to be one.
+MTV defined Lucas and Peyton as the generation's Joey and Pacey, "the overly dramatic couple you could not help but root for", and the two emerged as one of the show's supercouples.
+Their departure received significant media attention and was even picked as one of the "12 most essential episodes of One Tree Hill" in 2009 by fans at starnewsonline.com.

 Regarding Murray's portrayal, Paul Cooke of DVDActive.com said, "Murray does a fine job as a brooding Lucas."
 Kelsey Zukowsk of 2snaps.tv said, "Chad Michael Murray as Lucas plays one of the deeper roles...
 [He] does far better as Lucas, the one who seems to be motivated by truth and what is right, than any movie role I have seen him in."
 Television Without Pity, on the other hand, stated, "Chad Michael Murray is almost too pretty, looks good pouting on promo posters and modeling sponsored fashions, and can only muster one and a half emotions convincingly."